GeoBenchr: An Application-Centric Benchmarking Suite for Spatiotemporal Database Platforms: Conclusion

 \section{Conclusion}

 Spatiotemporal benchmarking suites are essential for evaluating database systems and processing engines, but commonly lack dataset diversity and configurability within the benchmarking process.
-To address this, we presented GeoBenchr, an application-centric benchmarking suite of (currently) three application scenarios.
+To address this, we presented GeoBenchr, an application-centric benchmarking suite of (currently) two application scenarios.
 GeoBenchr offers diverse configuration parameters that lets users tune benchmarking experiments to their needs.

-We showcased GeoBenchr's capabilities through three large experiments, demonstrating its use for scalability experiments, configurability, and cross-system comparison.
+We showcased GeoBenchr's capabilities through two large experiments, demonstrating its use for scalability experiments and cross-system comparison, with further results being available online.
 Our results highlight the importance of such a suite while also providing insights into the performance of state-of-the-art spatiotemporal data systems.